johanbrandhorst/wasm-experiments/README.md

 ## Basic instructions

 Choose your target from the experiments.
-Compile with `make <target>` and serve with `make serve`.
+Compile with `make <target>` and serve with `go run main.go`.
 This starts a local web server which serves the `./html` directory.
 It ensures `.wasm` files are served with their appropriate content-type.